 Q: How can I create a server group?

-- Click on Add group to create a new server group
+Click on the top positioned button to create a new server group under the All instances root group

-Double click on the created group to enter the name.
-Press Enter
+Click on the button for the created group to enter the name.
+Press Save to save a new name or Close to discard changes

-Q: How can I add servers to a group?
+Q: How can I add server to a group, move a server to another group or move a group?

-A: To add servers to a group, drag and drop each one in turn onto the group name.
-Dragging multiple selected servers is not possible
+A: To move servers to another position, drag and drop each one in turn onto the group name by holding the next to the server/group name.
+Dragging multiple servers at once is not possible

 Q: How can I create a group hierarchy?